hellboxpy/hellbox/README.rst

 Hellbox
 =======

-Hellbox is a modular build system designed for font development.
+Hellbox is a modular, editor-agnostic build system designed for font development.

 .. code-block:: python